-To be fill led out by parent:
+To be fill lled out by parent:

-l give pe rmission for my daughter, , to visit
+Ì l give pe ermission for my daughter, , to visit

-(name of college e) on (date).
+(name of college) on (date).

-and the authorities of Mount N which might involve my daugh otre Dame High School, 711 East C ter during this trip.
-Columbia Avenue, will no ot be held responsible for ar
+and the authorities of Mount Notre Downston which might involve my daughter dur ame High School, 711 East Columbia Avenue, will ring this trip. not be held responsible for any

-Parent Si gnature: Date:
+Parent Si ignature: Date:

+To be fill lled out by student:

-This form nselor, who will bring it to the office · · vance of the trip.
-If the
+This form must be submitted to your counselor, who will bring it to the office at least one day in advance of the trip.
+If the appropriate procedure is not followed, the student will NOT be permitted to leave.

-ate procedure is not followed, f visit: All day the student will NOT be permitted to
+Length of f visit: All day Day A Time leaving:

-Part of day Day B
+Part of day Day B Time returning:

-Block Class Teacher S Signature Date Signed
+Block Class Teacher Signature Date Signed

 1

 2

 3

 4

 5

 6

 7

 8

-be fille d out by counselor:
+To be filled out by counselor:

+10

-Th is college visit will be counte ed as a field trip (first visit only) - - not a day of absenc e.
+a field trip (first visit only) - not a day of abser ice.

-Th is college visit will be counte ed as a day of absence.
+Thi is college visit will be counted as c a day of absence.

-ounseloi · Signature: Date:
+С ounselor Signature: Date:

-MOUNT NOTRE DAME PRE-PLANNED ABSENCE NOTIFICATION FORM (to be used when a student knows of a pre-planned absence)
+PRE-PLANNED ABSENCE NOTIFICATION FORM (to be used when a student knows of a pre-planned absence)